“The Future of the World is in My Classroom Today.“- Ivan Walter Fitzwater

 And these ecosystems can be extremely diverse.
-Some ecosystems are ocean, others freshwater, and others are terrestrial, or land based.
+Some ecosystems are an ocean, others freshwater, and others are terrestrial, or land-based.
 Ocean ecosystems are the most common, covering 75% of the earth’s surface.
 Freshwater ecosystems are the rarest, covering only 1.8% of the earth’s surface.
 Terrestrial ecosystems cover the rest.

 Terrestrial ecosystems can be grouped into categories called biomes, based largely on climate.
 Examples of terrestrial biomes include tropical rain forests, savannas, deserts, coniferous forests, deciduous forests, and tundra.

 But there are also other kinds of ecosystems.
 In fact, the term is increasingly used to illustrate the environment within which people operate as part of a system.
 There are Business ecosystems.
 Industry ecosystems.
 Supplier-and-customer ecosystems.
 Political ecosystems.
 The list goes on.

 For our purposes, we are especially interested in exploring the concept of an Educational Ecosystem.